-The question has always been there in the back of the minds of those looking to charter or purchase, which is better when you look at single engine vs twin engine helicopters?
-Both provide the lift you need, both have heavy-lifting capabilities, can carry multiple passengers and are some of the best options when it comes to accessing remote destinations but what really is the difference?
+The question has always been there in the back of the minds of those looking to charter or purchase, which is better when you look at single-engine vs twin-engine helicopters?
+Both provide the lift you need, both have heavy-lifting capabilities, can carry multiple passengers and are some of the best options when it comes to accessing remote destinations but what is the difference?

 One major difference in the two aircraft is pricing.
 Generally, single engine helicopters are smaller in size and as such require less fuel.
-This can be a huge factor in making the decision to charter the aircraft themselves, however, several other differences may help you to decide which helicopter best suits your needs.
+This can be a huge factor in deciding to charter the aircraft themselves, however, several other differences may help you to decide which helicopter best suits your needs.

-Many believe there is safety in numbers and having two engines are no exception.
+Many believe there is safety in numbers and having two engines is no exception.
 However, that is not necessarily the case.
-While there is a 2% difference in safety rating for both single and twin engine helicopters, the amount of engines the aircraft operates on proves to make little to no difference.
+While there is a 2% difference in safety rating for both single and twin-engine helicopters, the number of engines the aircraft operates on proves to make little to no difference.
 Yes, having an additional engine does allow for a small amount of extra time before making an emergency landing, however, despite popular belief that does not mean that power loss is 50% if one engine goes out on a twin.

-In fact, when one engine goes out, the aircraft actually loses 80% power and the pilot would have to make emergency maneuvers to land the aircraft regardless.
+When one engine goes out, the aircraft loses 80% power and the pilot would have to make emergency maneuvers to land the aircraft regardless.
 This can also prove to be very costly as well because once one engine goes, more work is put on to the other simply due to the size of the aircraft.

 A Final Note on Single Engine vs Twin Engine Helicopters

-When it comes to making the decision on whether to charter a single or twin engine helicopter our final findings are if you are looking to transport many people, lift extremely heavy objects or are in the need to travel over mountainous terrain or water, your best choice is for a twin engine.
-If you simply need a quick and easy executive charter to get you from point A to point B, time efficient oil and gas pipeline inspections, or if you simply need smaller objects conveyed then it is much more economical to go with a single engine.
+When it comes to deciding on whether to charter a single or twin-engine helicopter our final findings are if you are looking to transport many people, lift extremely heavy objects or are in the need to travel over mountainous terrain or water, your best choice is for a twin-engine.
+If you simply need a quick and easy executive charter to get you from point A to point B, time-efficient oil and gas pipeline inspections, or if you simply need smaller objects conveyed then it is much more economical to go with a single-engine.
 Overall, each aircraft will vary and the choice is always dependent upon the specific requirements of the job.